Ferdo Šišić: Historian

 As a scientist, Šišić was primarily interested in the history of the early and high Middle Ages in Croatia.
-His greatest work is History of the Croats Under Home Rule, while his most popular work is Overview of the History of the Croatian People, which was edited by Jaroslav Šidak and widely used for almost five decades.
+His greatest work is History of the Croats Under Home Rule.
+His most popular work is Overview of the History of the Croatian People, which was edited by Jaroslav Šidak and widely used for almost five decades.
 History of the Croats under the Arpad Kings (1102-1301), an unfinished compilation published after his death, is generally considered below the level of his magnum opus.

 Other notable Šišić's books are the important monograph on Hrvoje Vukčić Hrvatinić and a critical edition of Dukljanin's Chronicles.
 His compilations of Croatian history of later periods (from the 15th to the 19th century) are not as valuable as his epochal history of the Croatian early Middle Ages.
+Particularly valuable is his handbook on the sources of Croatian history Priručnik izvora hrvatske historije, published in 1913, as well as the only presentation of Croatian historiography to date Hrvatska historiografija od XVI do XX stoljeća (published in Jugoslovenski istorijski časopis).

 The work of Ferdo Šišić is characterized by a systematic, objective and informed approach.
 His opus, however, is the high point of "genetic history" or the archivist's approach, which patiently weaves the tapestry of the chosen period without engaging in speculations that are sometimes necessary to fill the gaps left open by archive materials.
-Also, the Croatian historiography came to be dominated by the multidisciplinary approach combining demographics, culturology, history of economy and art only in the second half of the 20th century, putting Šišić in the position of a classic who laid inestimable foundations but cannot be the role model for contemporary historical science.
+Also, Croatian historiography came to be dominated by the multidisciplinary approach combining demographics, culturology, history of economy and art only in the second half of the 20th century, putting Šišić in the position of a classic who laid inestimable foundations but cannot be the role model for contemporary historical science.